dzekelid/activity/_listings/google-plus/peopleuseridactivitiescollection-get-openapi.md

 x-collection-name: Google Plus
 x-complete: 0
 info:
-  title: Google Plus Get Colelction Activities
+  title: Google Plus Get Activities
   version: 1.0.0
   description: List all of the activities in the specified collection for a particular
     user.